Prompt Rules

 Language

-Detect spoken language and apply language-based security policies.
-You can create a list out of supported languages and select an action for language detection:
+Detect the language in text and apply language-based security policies.
+You can create a list of supported languages and select an action for language detection:

-- Block all except (allow list) - Specify the only languages allowed to use in requests to the AI system.
+- Block all except (allow list) - Specify the languages allowed in requests to the AI system.

-- Block (block list) - Specify the only languages to block when used in requests to the AI system.
+- Block (block list) - Specify the languages to block in requests to the AI system.

 - Report (detected list) - Report all detected languages.